Introduction This article has two functions: 1) it will provide you with information about what needs to be included in...

-For idea-stage companies: The Founders Pledge protects the founders and the company if things go wrong, which happens more often than you think.
+For idea-stage companies: The Founder Pledge protects the founders and the company if things go wrong.

 Starting a business is an exciting time.
 You have a great idea and a vision to change the world.
 You might even be in business with your friends or family, but it’s still important to ensure that you plan for the worst while still hoping for the best.

-Without the right documents in place, you could end up with a founder that you can’t remove – even when they’re not acting in the company’s best interests.
+Without the right documents in place, you could end up not being able to do much if your co-founder is not acting in the company’s best interests.

-The provisions in a Founders Pledge outline the duties of you and your co-founders as directors and founders of the company.
+The provisions in a Founder Pledge outline the duties of every founder in relation to the company.
 It also sets out why and when a founder can be terminated and what to do if a director leaves the company, as well as other clauses protecting the company’s property and interests.

-The Founders Pledge is quite lightweight so when you start getting beyond just the idea stage and begin moving towards that first rounding round, you should consider the more serious Founders Service Agreement which contains more provisions.
-Still not sure?
-We’ve explained how to set the terms for your Founders Pledge or Founder Service Agreement on SeedLegals in this article.
+The Founder Pledge is quite lightweight so when you start getting beyond just the idea stage and begin moving towards that first rounding round, you should consider the more serious Founder Service Agreement which contains more provisions.

-For companies that are just getting started: The Founders Service Agreement sets out how you and any co-founders will work to build your business and what will happen if there’s a dispute.
+For companies that are just getting started: The Founder Service Agreement sets out how a founder will work to build the business and what will happen if there’s a fallout or dispute.

-When you’re about to do your first funding round or you’ve begun to pay yourself a salary from your startup, you should upgrade your Founders Pledge to a Founders Service Agreement.
+When the company is about to raise its first funding round or starts paying a salary to the founder, you should upgrade your Founder Pledge to a Founder Service Agreement.

-The Founders Service Agreement is basically a combination of the Founders Pledge and an Employment Agreement.
-Like the Founders Pledge, it includes terms about your duties and obligations as a founder and the grounds on which you could be removed to protect the company’s interests.
+The Founder Service Agreement is basically a combination of the Founder Pledge and an Employment Agreement.
+Like the Founder Pledge, it includes terms about the founder’s duties and obligations toward the company, and how the company’s interests can be protected in case of a breach.
 But it also has sections that you’d find in an Employment Agreement – such as salary, holiday entitlement and time off.

-Arguably the most important thing a Founders Service Agreement does is establish the vesting schedule for your shares as a founder.
-The vesting schedule ties the amount of shares you will eventually own to the amount of time you work for the company.
-For example, if you had 30% of the share capital with 30-month vesting, 1% of the shares would vest each month, until all your shares are fully vested and you own them outright.
+Arguably the most important thing a Founder Service Agreement does is establish the reverse-vesting schedule for the founder’s shares.
+The schedule ties the number of shares the founder freely owns to the amount of time they work for the company.
+For example, if you had 30% of the share capital with a 30-month reverse-vesting schedule, 1% of the shares could vest each month, until all your shares are fully yours.

-It might seem against your interests to agree to wait to get your full share allocation – but vesting is an effective way to protect the company in case there’s a dispute between founders.
-Without vesting provisions, you could end up in a situation where a co-founder leaves with a large amount of equity.
+It might seem against the founder’s interests to have their shareholding subjected to reverse-vesting, but it’s an effective way to protect the company in case there’s a dispute or fallout.
+Without these provisions, you could end up in a situation where a co-founder leaves with a large amount of equity.
 This could leave your company less attractive to investors.

-Other problems can arise if a leaver is a large shareholder with voting rights, since they may be able to block key company decisions.
-Plus, a leaver would benefit from the upside of an exit for their full share allocation, even though they are no longer contributing towards building the company.
+Other problems can arise if a large shareholder with voting rights leaves, since they may be able to block key company decisions.
+Plus, they would benefit from the upside of an exit for their full share allocation, even though they are no longer contributing to building the company.
 Founder vesting strikes a fairer balance between your performance and/or time committed to the business, and the value realisation of your shares.

-Make sure you have an IP Assignment Agreement with everyone who’s worked on your product or idea without a formal contract in place – this gives your company full ownership over their contribution.
+Make sure you have an IP Assignment Agreement with everyone who’s worked on your product or idea without a proper contract in place – this gives your company full ownership over their contribution.

-When you first start building your business, there can be a lot of people working on your product and other intellectual property, such as your website, design and logos.
+When you first start building your business, there can be a lot of people working on your product and creating intellectual property objects, such as your website, design and logos.
 These might be co-founders, team members, advisors, contractors and even friends and family.